MugilanGN/Flowchart-Generator/README.md

   Arguments in the CLI are typed like so: ```--size=20``` or ```--code="enter.txt"```

   - ```--size``` is the font size used.
 This controls the size of the entire flowchart as well.
 By default it is 20px
   - ```--font``` is the font path.
-Default is "C:/Windows/Fonts/Arial.ttf", but can be changed for different OSs or fonts
+A default arial font is already in the directory at "./fonts/arial.ttf", but can be changed for different OSs or fonts
   - ```--output``` is the flowchart's image file.
 Default is "flowchart.png"
   - ```--code``` is the file with the pseudocode.
 Defaults to "enter.txt"
   - ```--help``` provides CLI help